 - Blurred vision at all distances

 - Overly sensitive to light (photophobia)

 If any these symptoms become apparent, visit your eye doctor, who can to test for astigmatism.
+If you are having any abnormal visual symptoms, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.
 And whether you have symptoms or not, you should visit your ophthalmologist to be tested for astigmatism every two years once you hit age 40 and every year after the age of 55.

 What Causes Astigmatism

 The immediate cause of astigmatism is the distorted shape of the eye lens or the cornea.
 People are generally believed to be born with astigmatism.
 You may have the condition immediately, or it can develop later in life.
 Though no definite link has been proven, it appears most likely to be a hereditary trait.

 Astigmatism also can develop as the result of a disease, injury, or surgery to the eye.
 Eye diseases include keratoconus and keratoglobus.
 These are conditions that cause the cornea to bulge, thin, or just deform.
 It’s a myth, however, that astigmatism is caused by reading in low light, watching too much TV, or sitting too close to a computer monitor.

 Your eye doctor diagnoses stigmatism through a comprehensive eye exam.
 The testing process analyzes how well your eye focuses light by testing through a series of magnification lenses on the eyes.
 These tests may include any or all of the following: